Horse Haven Rescue INC.

 Here's the proof- over 20 documented horses rescued so far by us.

-was a untrained 5 yr old paint mare pony with alot of skin issues, was recently adopted April 15th 2017.
+1st 2017.
+Baby was a untrained 5 yr old paint mare pony with allot of skin issues, was recently adopted

-Baily is a 5 yr old mustang born in the holding pens in Oklahoma, she came to us mostly untrained!
+April 15th 2017.
+Baily is a 5 yr old mustang born in the holding pens in Oklahoma, she came to us mostly

 Now she is doing trail rides and is ready for adoption!